tencentyun/qcloud-documents/product/计算与网络/云服务器/快速入门Windows云服务器/快速入门Windows云服务器_intl.md

 CVMs in different regions cannot communicate with each other via private network but only via public network with a charge.

 ### Choosing Configurations
 You can compare the configurations in [More Models](https://intl.cloud.tencent.com/document/product/213/7153) based on your actual needs.
-You can also [Upgrade Configuration](/doc/product/213/%E8%B0%83%E6%95%B4CVM%E5%AE%9E%E4%BE%8B%E9%85%8D%E7%BD%AE#1.-配置升级) or [Degrade Configuration](/doc/product/213/%E8%B0%83%E6%95%B4CVM%E5%AE%9E%E4%BE%8B%E9%85%8D%E7%BD%AE#2.-配置降级) at any time after purchasing a CVM based on your actual needs.
+You can also [Upgrade Configuration](https://intl.cloud.tencent.com/document/product/213/5730)  at any time after purchasing a CVM based on your actual needs.
 >**Note:**
-> Windows CVM cannot be used as [Public Network Gateway](/doc/product/215/%E7%BD%91%E5%85%B3#1.-公网网关).
+> Windows CVM cannot be used as [Public Network Gateway](https://intl.cloud.tencent.com/document/product/215/1682#1.-公网网关).
 If you want to use public network gateway, please refer to [Quick Start for Linux CVM](/doc/product/213/2936).

 ### Choosing Billing Method
 Tencent cloud supports Postpaid billing method.
 For more information, please see [Billing Methods](/doc/product/213/2180).